 SESAME CRUSTED TUNA WITH WASABI MAYONNAISE

 I served a red Portuguese wine called Herdade do Rocim 2014 Amphora with this dish.
 It's made from grapes you may never have heard of: Aragonez, Trincadeira, Moreto, Tinta Grossa.
 It's produced by following a traditional ancient method of making wine in pots of clay (amphora).
-A medium to light-bodied red wine with many layers of flavor and lots of minerality, it pairs well with heartier fish, like this tuna dish as well as chicken and pork dishes.
-Read more about this Amphora wine at the Grape Collective's online wine magazine.
+A medium-bodied red wine with many layers of flavor and lots of minerality, it pairs well with heartier fish, like this tuna dish as well as chicken, pork and tomato-based soups.
+Read more about this Amphora wine at Grape Collective's online wine magazine.

 1 & 1/4 pounds sushi-grade tuna steaks